jesseflorig/jesseflorig-dev/src/pages/hello-world/index.md

 ## Code of conduct

-Finally, I want to create content adhering to a code of conduct that is inclusive to th software developement community, at large.
+Finally, I want to create content adhering to a code of conduct that is inclusive to the software developement community, at large.
 Even though I would not refer to myself as a white guy, every time I've been detained by law enforcement, I've been called in as a caucasian male (*humble brag*).
 By writing these out, I can come back to it, and if I stray from them, should anyone care, I can be called out accordingly:

  1. Replace problematic tech jargon with inclusive alternatives
  2. Promote a11y best practices